PCAP and AR Touchscreens in a Rugged Environment

 EMI | Great | Great |

-The below table lists the qualification tests that have been performed and qualified on ArgonFDS display products with PCAP and AR touchscreens.
+Below: qualification tests that have been performed and qualified on ArgonFDS display products with PCAP and AR touchscreens.

 EMI Qualification RTCA DO-160F | Electrical MIL-STD-461G | Environmental Qualification RTCA DO-160F |